Caving in the United Kingdom: History

 Because of the long and active history of caving, almost every entrance with surface access in Britain has been fully explored, so the majority of new discoveries take place after months and sometimes years of cave digging.
 Notable recent discoveries since 1995 include Titan, the largest shaft in Britain, and Ogof Draenen, the second-longest cave in Britain.
 Fulfilling an idea first proposed in 1968, the Three Counties System, which was first explored in 1898, was proven to be interconnected in 2010–11.
+At the end of 2024 and during 2025, Redhouse Swallet, a 1800 m cave in the Forest of Dean, was extended to over 10 km.

 In 2018, there were up to 4,000 regular cavers in the UK and about 70,000 people who went on instructor-led courses into caves in the Yorkshire Dales.

 Sites

 Caving areas

 The four major caving areas of the United Kingdom are North Yorkshire, South Wales, Derbyshire, and the Mendips.
 Minor areas include Devon, North Wales, and the Scottish Highlands.

 Show caves

 There are a number of show caves open to visitors in the main caving areas, including Wookey Hole Caves on Mendip, Dan-yr-Ogof in South Wales, Peak Cavern in the Peak District, Ingleborough Cave in the Yorkshire Dales, and Marble Arch Caves in County Fermanagh.